 Plaque isn’t just disgusting gunk you find on your teeth, it’s living bacteria that can eventually lead to gum disease.
 To get rid of plaque, the American Dental Association recommends brushing at least twice a day to keep your mouth healthy.

-Proper technique is to brush for a full two minutes, or two rotations of “happy birthday,” using a forty-five degree angle to address both your teeth and gums.
+The proper technique is to brush for a full two minutes, or two rotations of “happy birthday,” using a forty-five-degree angle to address both your teeth and gums.
 Consider using the timer on your phone the next time you’re brushing to ensure you’re doing it long enough.

 Don’t Forget the Floss